Jpauline254/alx-pre_course/README.md

-still learning
+still learning.

-Getting the hang of it
+Getting the hang of it.
-Working with git from the command line is Awesome
+Working with git from the command line is Awesome.